Skip to main content

 1.

-The following two equations are both reasonable to write down:
+The following two equations are both reasonable to write down for a displacement vector:

 \begin{equation*} 1: \Delta \vec{r} = \int_{t_i}^{t_f}\vec{v}(t)dt \end{equation*}